LSSTScienceCollaborations/ObservingStrategy/whitepaper/README.md

 ## How to contribute

-We welcome contributions from all members of the LSST project and science community.
+We welcome contributions from all members of the LSST project and science community!
 The white paper contains guidelines for authors on how to get involved - including hyperlinks to useful resources.

 If you would like to propose changes or additions to the white paper, please: